Measuring the Hidden Cost of Data Valuation through Collective Disclosure

 \section{Information Disclosure Game}

 We model the interaction between two agents: the DU and the DC.
-As a member-run collective, the DU manages pooled data with the mission of ensuring fair valuation while accounting for concerns such as privacy.
+More precisely, the DU manages pooled data with the mission of ensuring fair valuation while accounting for concerns such as privacy.
 Meanwhile, the DC seeks to optimize utility—often by acquiring data points at minimal cost.
 These interactions are formalized as a two-phase Stackelberg game, in which the DU acts as a leader by setting how to disclose information and at what cost, and the DC, as a follower, responds through strategic data acquisition.

 \paragraph{Complete information disclosure game.} A typical formulation is to model the interaction as a pricing game, in which the DU assigns a price $p_i$ to each data point $z_i$.
 The DC then solves a knapsack-like problem: